Sandro Grande: CS Monteuil

 although he departed before the end of the season.

-CF Montréal Reserve
+CF Montréal U23

-Grande was hired on 9 January 2023 as the head coach of CF Montréal Reserve, the reserve side of MLS club CF Montréal.
+Grande was hired on January 9, 2023 as the head coach of CF Montréal U23, the reserve side of MLS club CF Montréal.
 He was released from the position a day after due to backlash over comments Grande made on Twitter in 2012, following the attempted assassination of Quebec premier Pauline Marois.